Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Introduction

 Building on these foundations, we instantiate subject-specific variants of both generative approaches.
-In terms of diffusion, we adhere to DiffEyeSyn's \cite{jiao2024diffeyesyn} approach, introducing two specific modifications.
-First, we derive the conditional signal by downsampling to 25 Hz and then upsampling to the raw rate (i.e., 1000 Hz), motivated by evidence that subject identity above low frequencies can be removed without discarding task-relevant kinematics \cite{raju2021determining}.
+In terms of diffusion, we adhere to DiffEyeSyn's \cite{jiao2024diffeyesyn} approach, introducing several conditioning and training modifications.
+First, we derive the conditional signal by downsampling to 25 Hz and then upsampling to the raw rate (i.e., 1000 Hz), motivated by evidence that subject identity above low frequencies can be removed without discarding task-relevant kinematics \cite{raju2023determining}.
 Secondly, we substitute the 512-dimensional conditioning vector with a concise 128-dimensional user embedding.
 Collectively, these modifications yield more authentic, subject-specific synthetic gaze signals.
-Similarly, in the GAN-based approach, we enhanced SP-EyeGAN's \cite{prasse2023sp} dual generators for fixations and saccades by incorporating a Subject-Specific Condition Generator (SCG) module with two branches.
-The first branch—Directional Data Quality Feature Extractor (DDQFE)—compacts velocity signals into displacement profiles while extracting spatial dispersion (i.e., standard deviation) and temporal significance (i.e., root-mean-square error).
-The second branch encodes subject identity through a one-hot (OH) encoding representation.
-Subsequently, the SCG module concatenates the DDQFE features with the OH vector, integrates them with the latent noise, and then passes the resulting features through the generators.
+Similarly, in the GAN-based approach, we enhanced SP-EyeGAN's \cite{prasse2023sp} dual generators for fixations and saccades by incorporating a Subject-Specific Condition Generator (SCG) module with two branches, namely the Directional Data Quality Feature Extractor (DDQFE) and the one-hot (OH) encoder.
 This quality-aware conditioning improves authenticity and subject specificity while maintaining a lightweight structure.

-Finally, we conduct a rigorous head-to-head evaluation of the revised diffusion and GAN-based approach under the same setting.
-We report standard signal-quality metrics, including spatial accuracy and spatial precision, with a user-centric evaluation strategy (\cite{aziz2024evaluation}).
-Additionally, we also report cosine similarity between embeddings from synthetic and real signals.